Summer 2021 Virtual Dissertation Boot Camp

 Optional extended writing sessions: un-moderated, drop-in writing sessions will be available each day.
 These session are optional opportunities for participants to write together between scheduled sessions.
 These sessions will not be staffed but participants should observe program rules and norms regarding acceptable activities and discussion during the session.

 DBC Slack: Participants will be added to a private group channel and the public #writing channel on the Grad Center Slack workspace to facilitate asynchronous conversations about writing practices, share resources and materials, and to reflect on their goals and experiences.
 Participants are expected to post goals and progress daily during the program and are encouraged to continue participating as part of the public #writing channel after completing boot camp.

 Unlike our regular boot camp, we will not be limiting the number of participants or requiring a program fee to help offset costs associated with staffing, food, and supplies.
-Additionally, students will have an option to sign up for one or both weeks of the program.
+Additionally, students will have an option to sign up for one or two weeks of the program.

 This program relies on mutual accountability and support among participants.
 For this reason, all participants are asked to make a serious commitment to the program and expected to participate in all required sessions and elements.
 Any extenuating circumstances must be documented in writing before the start of Camp.
 If your circumstances would cause too much disruption or modification of the program structure, we will remove you from the program.